 Does the Sony WH-1000XM5 have better battery life than the Sony WH-1000XM4?

-According to our standard testing method, the Sony WH-1000XM4 lasts 19 hours, 59 minutes with ANC on and this falls short of the 30-hour specification.
+According to our standard testing method, the Sony WH-1000XM4 lasts 19 hours and 59 minutes with ANC on, which falls short of the 30-hour specification.
 The Sony WH-1000XM5 outdoes this at 31 hours, 53 minutes with ANC on.
-Both headsets support fast charging with it being more efficient on the newer model.
+Both headsets support fast charging, with the newer model being more efficient.
 Three minutes of charging the WH-1000XM5 provides 180 minutes of playtime, compared to five minutes of charge yielding 180 minutes of playback.
 It’s a minor improvement but still an impressive one.

 Is noise canceling better on the Sony WH-1000XM5 or WH-1000XM4?